Microsoft 365 / Microsoft Defender

 Record the "Application (client) ID" and "Directory (tenant) ID" for use later in the Dropzone UI where they are called "Client ID" and "Tenant ID" respectively.

-Create Client Credentials
+Create Client API Credentials

 Microsoft's documentation for creating client credentials for an application is available at https://learn.microsoft.com/en-us/graph/auth-register-app-v2#add-credentials